smartdev328/tiek-automa/packages/site/src/pages/docs/en/getting-started.md

 ## Run now

-  **Run now** is a wonderful feature enables real time feedback during the monitor creation.
+  **Run now** is a wonderful feature enabling real time feedback during the monitor creation and later.
+It essential runs the check immediately and presents the results.
+And, this is very useful when first creating a monitor to make sure its configured correctly and debug as needed.

+  Later, it is useful to know if the service is available right now and functioning correctly.

   The output is shown in a separate pane to allow for continuous iteration.

 ## Advanced customizations